History

 LASC Categories: USW, WAC, DAC

 This course will analyze the political, economic, social, and cultural impact of the interactions between and among the governments and people of the US and Latin America.
-[Applicable to the Global Studies Concentration.]
+Counts for Africa/Latin America in the History major.

 Every year.
 3 Credits